SubramaniarajaPS/Java-Essentials/src/main/java/docs/Intro_to_Programming/Memory_Management.md

 - JVM will throw *java.lang.StackOverFlowError* for stack.

 ## Heap
-- *Dynamic memory allocation.* ( Allocating memory at run time )
+- *Dynamic memory allocation* ( Allocating memory at run time ).
 - The program needs to look up the data in heap using pointers.
-- It is slower than stack
+- It is slower than stack.
 - Data with dynamic size can be stored here.
 - Heap is shared among threads of an application.
 - Due to its dynamic nature heap is trickier to manage.